manojo/manojo.github.com/_posts/2015-02-19-staging-foldleft.md

 On that note, multi-stage programming (MSP) is a technique to separate the compilation of a program into multiple stages.
-In an MSP setting, we explicitly specify which parts of the program can be evaluated at a later stage (and by corollary which parts evaluated now).
+In an MSP setting, we explicitly specify which parts of the program can be evaluated at a later stage (and by corollary which parts can be evaluated now).
 Running such an annotated program `p0` will yield a new program `p1`.
 This new program is behaviourally equivalent to `p0`.
 The difference is that the parts that were not delayed have been evaluated away, and the parts which were explicitly delayed are expressions in `p1`.
 Essentially, MSP is a way to perform safe runtime code generation.